philipmjones/home-assistant.io/source/voice_control/voice_remote_expose_devices.markdown

 ---

 To be able to control your devices over a voice command, you must expose your entities to Assist.
-This is to avoid that sensitive devices, such as locks and garage doors, can inadvertently be controlled by voice commands.
+This is to prevent sensitive devices, such as locks and garage doors, being inadvertently controlled by voice commands.

 ## Exposing your devices to Assist